techdivision/import/README.md

 ### Applications

-Applications are importer implementations that uses the M2IF to make the import functionality available, e. g. on commanline.
+Applications are importer implementations that uses the M2IF to make the import functionality available, e. g. on command line.

 * [import-cli-simple](https://github.com/techdivision/import-cli-simple) - A simple console implementation that uses M2IF to provide Magento 2 CE/EE import functionality
 * [import-app-simple](https://github.com/techdivision/import-app-simple) - Application implementation that uses Symfony Console + DI as well as M2IF to provide Magento 2 CE/EE import functionality